Odd moments in the distribution of primes: The fifth moment of reduced residues in the function field setting

-which depend on the choices of $A_{i,I}$ for $i>\ell_I$.
-However, if we fix a choice of some of the terms in the sum above, the remaining terms are still constrained to lie in an interval of size $q^{-h}$, centered at a possibly-nonzero polynomial.
-So, for fixed $i$, and for each choice of $A_{i,I}$ for all $I \ni i$ with $i > \ell_I$, we have that
+We finally consider the number of options for the remaining $A_{\ell_I,I}$, where $\ell_I$ is the smallest element in $I$, which is where the savings in the argument will come from.
+We will proceed by ordering the intervals $I$ in our sum by $\ell_I$; we will first sum over options for $A_I$ when $I = \{4,5\}$, with $\ell_I = 4$, and then over $A_{i,I}$ for all $I$ with $\ell_I = 3$, and so on.
+As we do this, we will need at each step to satisfy the constraints that for each $i$,

-where $F$ depends on our choice of the $A_{i,I}$.
-That is to say, the sum $\sum_{\substack{J \ni i \\ i = \ell_J}} \frac{A_{i,J}}{R_J}$ is always constrained to lie in an interval of size $q^{-h}$, although the exact choice of interval depends on our choice of $A_{i,I}$.
-In what follows, we will only use that each of these sums must lie in an interval of size $q^{-h}$, without ever using specific information about the interval.
-Thus, all of the following computations will be equivalent no matter the choice of $A_{i,I}$, so we can factor out the number of such choices.
-This yields the following sum.
+where as we split up the sums over different $A_{i,I}$'s, some of the values in this sum will be fixed and others will still be free to vary in our sum.
+But even if some of the terms in the sum above are fixed, the remaining terms are still constrained to lie in some interval of size $q^{-h}$, possibly an interval centered at a non-zero rational function.
+In particular, the constraints in \eqref{eq:foralliAiIinterval} are equivalent to the constraints that for all $i$,